tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-8.md

 JavaScript arrays are "List-like" objects that are used to store information sequentially.
 Unlike primitive arrays (Int, Float etc) in languages like C, JavaScript arrays are NOT constrained to holding only one *type* of value, and can hold multiple types of data in the same array.

+JavaScript arrays are *objects*, and thus have properties and methods like other objects do.

 ## Contents
 <!--- Local Navigation --->
 I. [Array Operations](#section1)